 Events of the previous several months had ungrounded me.
 Not only was I deeply affected by the political upheaval and rising social unrest in the U.S., but many things where shifting personally, too.
 I had been pushing the limits of my mental and physical endurance in the name of getting more done.
 It was time for a break.

-I was in Spain for the Costa Brava Running + Wellness Retreat, during which I’d spend seven days running along the Mediterranean Sea.
+I was in Spain for the Mediterranean Mindful Running Retreat, during which I’d spend seven days running along the Mediterranean Sea.
 On this, my third time to Catalonia, I wondered if it would hold the same magic it had for me on my first visit in 2011, while on an assignment for Trail Runner magazine.

 Sinking into the seat on my Barcelona-bound flight, I gazed out the window and exhaled deeply, knowing there was nothing I needed to do for the next nine hours.
 I looked forward to a whole week of indulging in what best rejuvenates my energy, improves my perspective and calms my nerves: trail running, travel, sunshine and the company of great women.